riceissa/issarice.com/wiki/math-335.md

   ) "It is entirely possible for a school to break you and award you decent grades at the same time."
 (Although UW is nowhere as intense as Caltech is.)

+- This is something I've been feeling since I came to UW, but more and more I feel it is simply *impossible* to learn everything that is part of a course such as this one (and even in my other two courses, [CSE 332]() and [CSE 351]()) if one hasn't seen the material previously.
+This of course assumes that one is spending a reasonable amount of time on the courses (though perhaps less than what if officially expected---which is I think 3 hours per credit?).

 [^hw]: This is something I see in other subjects as well.
 High school tests and projects were graded, but daily/weekly assignments were often